RuuRoger/RuuRoger/README.md

 ### 🚀 About me

-My favorite code editor is always with me, and in my pockets, I carry C# and Python, ready to draw and code any challenge.

 I'm passionate about software and video game development, specializing in Unity and .NET.
 I seek the perfect harmony between mechanics, design, and narrative, demonstrating that creativity stems from logic and good strategy—a lesson that my studies in mathematics reinforced.

-My experience in data analysis has taught me to think critically about business logic, creating solutions that are not only robust and optimized but also strategic and purposeful.
+My experience in data analyst has taught me to think critically about business logic, creating solutions that are not only robust and optimized but also strategic and purposeful.

 ---